locize/blog/source/_posts/gatsby-i18n.md

 It works like this:
 <br />
-First install the required dependencies:
+First, install the required dependencies:

 `npm install @babel/cli @babel/plugin-transform-typescript babel-plugin-i18next-extract`